List of The Mummy franchise characters: Han (Dragon Emperor)

-Han (Jet Li), also known as the Dragon Emperor, was a ruthless warlord who desired immortality.
+Han (portrayed by Jet Li), also known as the Dragon Emperor, was a ruthless warlord who desired immortality.
 To do so, he sought the sorceress Zi Yuan for the secrets of immortality.
-He orders his first in command, General Ming Guo, to never touch Zi Yuan, for he wishes her to be his queen.
-Zi Yuan, however, has fallen in love with Ming Guo and, after making the Emperor immortal, wishes to live with him; in response, the Emperor has Ming Guo killed.
+He orders his first in command, Ming Guo, to never touch Yuan, for he wishes her to be his queen.
+Yuan, however, has fallen in love with Guo and, after making the Emperor immortal, wishes to live with him; in response, the Emperor has Guo killed.
 It is shortly revealed that the Emperor was cursed once he was made immortal and turns into stone, as does his army.
 His body is excavated by Alex O'Connell and placed in a museum, where he is revived through the intervention of General Yang.
 Once revived, he manages to find Shangri-La where he completes his immortality and gains shapeshifting powers.
-He then kidnaps Lin, the daughter of Zi Yuan, and goes to the site where he was excavated, where he revives his Terracotta Army and kills Zi Yuan in close combat.
-In the end, he himself is killed when stabbed through the heart by Rick and Alex O'Connell with two pieces of a dagger cursed for the purpose of his vanquishment.
-He possessed control over the Five Chinese Elements (fire, water, earth, wood, and metal), shapeshifting and invulnerability.
+He then kidnaps Lin, the daughter of Yuan, and goes to the site where he was excavated, where he revives his Terracotta Army and kills Yuan in close combat.
+Han is killed when stabbed through the heart by Rick and Alex O'Connell with a dagger cursed for the purpose of killing him.

-Although the Emperor's dynasty has been changed to the Han dynasty for the film (as his title indicates), the character is loosely based on Qin Shi Huang, the first Emperor of China from the Qin dynasty.
+The character is loosely based on Qin Shi Huang, the first Emperor of China from the Qin dynasty.